IBM-Cloud/isv-operator-product-deploy-sample/README.md

 This repository contains a sample Node-Red Red Hat certified Operator that helps you understand how to prepare your Operator and bundle directory structure for onboarding to IBM Cloud.

+**NOTE**: This example illustrates the Node-Red operator upgrade scenario where we are upgrading Node-Red operator from its base version v1.0.0 to v2.0.0.

 ## Prerequisites

  Make sure that you complete the following prerequisites before you begin: